helm/helm/docs/charts.md

 home: The URL of this project's home page (optional)
 sources:
   - A list of URLs to source code for this project (optional)
+dependencies: # A list of the chart requirements (optional)
+  - name: The name of the chart (nginx)
+    version: The version of the chart ("1.2.3")
+    repository: The repository URL ("https://example.com/charts")
 maintainers: # (optional)
   - name: The maintainer's name (required for each maintainer)
     email: The maintainer's email (optional for each maintainer)